 For Login/Activation Problems - Contact the Help Desk at 414-297-6541.
 Only the Help Desk can assist with login problems.

 Your MATC Gmail account is your primary means of communication between the school, your teacher, and you.
 Also, through your school Gmail account, you have access to Google Drive, a suite of free tools you can use to create documents and store files.

 MATC uses the Rave Alert system to notify students in the event of an emergency and/or school closing.
 Although all students are automatically added to the system, you must update your desired contact methods (Phone numbers, Email addresses, SMS Text numbers).
 You may specify multiple contact methods.

 No log-in is required to access the Online Blackboard Orientation.
 If you prefer, you may attend an in-person Blackboard Orientation at your local campus.
 Live orientation sessions are offered throughout the first few weeks of every semester.
-View the Spring in-person schedule.
+View the Summer Schedule.

 Take the Technical Skills Self Assessment to determine if you have the skills needed for online coursework.
 We also recommend reviewing these guides to prepare your computer:

 Please be sure you are able to log into Blackboard so that problems can be resolved prior to the start of the semester.

 Because your course syllabus may not be available until the first day of class, we recommend visiting the MATC Bookstore website to see what books and supplies you may need for your classes.